ramarantes/insurance.demo/README.md

 2 folders: </br>
-FrontEnd
-   - A react project (start using npm start) </br>
+FrontEnd: A react project (start using npm start) </br>
-BackEnd
-   - A node (express) project to simulate an API to some basic operations
+BackEnd: A node (express) project to simulate an API to some basic operations